sagarc91/CognizantRNProject/README.md

 ## Step 3: Modifying your App
 **To make changes to your app, navigate to the files associated with the following modules:**

-iOS Troubleshooting for RNKeychainManager: If you encounter issues related to RNKeychainManager in iOS, temporarily remove the problematic lines from the file to ensure the app functions properly.
-Investigate the root cause of the failure with RNKeychainManager.
-This issue may be related to linking problems, similar to those experienced with vector-icons.
-While this issue is not critical, it should be addressed.

 Home Screen: The Home Screen displays a list of products.